 Thursday morning, we'll give you a ride back to Homestead or Ft.
 Myers at 6am or 8am.
 3-day participants have the same fundraising goal as 5-day participants.
 We also cannot offer any early-bird discount to cyclists on the 3-day tour.

 Got questions?
-Please email our 3-day KWBR2020 Ride Director, Matt Miller at MMiller@EndsCycling.com
+Visit our FAQ page or email our 3-day KWBR2020 Ride Director, Matt Miller at MMiller@EndsCycling.com

 For The Youth Of: